simple-orm/core/README.md

 FAQ can be found [here](https://github.com/simple-orm/core/wiki).

-A ORM for NodeJS.
+An ORM for NodeJS.

-This ORM is designed to be light weight in the core framework but easily extendable to allow for more advance/specific features to be included in an opt-in way.
-It has 2 main core components are `repositories` and `models`.
-The base components will provide the basic functionality for creating, retrieving, and saving data.
+This ORM is designed to be light weight in the core framework but easily extendable to allow for more advance/specific features to be included.
+The main components provided by the core library are:

+- Collections
+- Repositories
+- Models

+The main components will provide the basic functionality for creating, retrieving, and saving data.
 The core framework will also provide the following:

-- Structure for defining data relationships
+- System for managing data relationships
 - Simple plugin system for repositories and models
 - System to allow you to hook into internal functions that the core library executes

-If a piece of functionality is not critical to the library to work (like finding a model by passing just a primary key or data validation) or could be implemented in multiple ways (like soft deleting a model or caching of query results), then those pieces of functionality will be implement through plugins.
+If a piece of functionality is not critical to the library to work (like data validation) or could be implemented in multiple ways (like soft deleting a model), then those pieces of functionality will be implemented through plugins.

 ## Data Store Support